-To explore the spatial variation in the proportion of households facing high housing costs, Figure 6 presents a series of heatmaps to geographically depict the differences across the country.
-Figure 6a shows that the share of households with high housing costs 2013-201612 was highest in the Mid-East and Dublin, followed by the Western region containing Galway.
+To explore the spatial variation in the proportion of households facing high housing costs, Figure 7 presents a series of heatmaps to geographically depict the differences across the country.
+Figure 7a shows that unsurprisingly the share of households with high housing costs 2013-2015 is highest in Dublin and the surrounding Mid-East region, followed by the South-West and Western regions containing Cork and Galway.
 This reflects the more pronounced high housing cost challenges faced in urban areas.
-Figures 6b and 6c split households into mortgaged and private renter households respectively.
-They show that the proportion of households facing high housing costs was higher amongst private renters than mortgaged households in all regions.
-In Dublin, 39 per cent of private renter households faced high housing costs compared to 19 per cent of mortgaged households, while the corresponding figures for the Mid-East region were 37 per cent and 23 per cent respectively.
+Figures 7c&d split households into mortgaged and private renter households respectively.
+They show that the proportion of households facing high housing costs is higher amongst private renters than mortgaged households in all regions.
+In Dublin, 38 per cent of private renter households face high housing costs compared to 19 per cent of mortgaged households, while the corresponding figures for the Mid-East region are 35 per cent and 23 per cent respectively.
+Figure 7b instead shows that the highest growth in the proportion of households facing high housing costs between 2005/07 and 2013/15 is observed in the Mid-East and South-East regions, with strong growth also seen in Dublin, the Midland and Border regions.